 But a negative one.
 It’s the same as when people do drugs, or when people become addicted to video games.
 Any activity that meets your four needs at a high level becomes an addiction.

 My point is, if your relationship with your partner meets your needs at a high level, then you both will be inseparable.
 So ask yourself, how can you get to this level?
 Think about all the techniques you could use, such as date night to meet your partner’s needs.

 Which needs are you hitting?
 And also, what are your partner’s priorities?
+How can you communicate these needs to each other?
 For some, significance is the most important while others like variety.
 You need to know what your partner prefers the most.